• Skip to primary navigation

 • But most importantly they are packed with flavour and are hard to resist.

-Similar to chocolate chip cookies and pecan and apricot cookies these homemade cookies are perfect for making in bulk and freezing to keep you in supply for the days or weeks ahead.
+Similar to chocolate chip cookies these homemade cookies are perfect for making in bulk and freezing to keep you in supply for the days or weeks ahead.

 Or you may wish to try chocolate and ginger cookies or sweet potato cookies.
 If you can't decide which to make why not try a batch of each?